r3zafa2/internship-files/README.md

-# internship-files
+# internship files
-Here are related files to my internship as full-stack web developer
+Here are related files to my internship as full-stack web developer at Startplatz.de